noun• trademark , chiefly North American

-- 1.1 (also band-aid) [often as modifier] A temporary solution, especially an unsatisfactory one: a band-aid solution to a much deeper problemMore example sentences
+- 1.1 (also band-aid) A makeshift or temporary solution: [as modifier]: a band-aid solution to a much deeper problemMore example sentences

 - Most people, aside from social democrats, know that cancer needs surgical removal, because band-aid solutions only make life worse in the long run.

 - Until then, the party will attempt band-aid solutions.

 - There's no point in asking for what I want, because it might only be a band-aid solution, and I know it's not going to happen anyway.

 More definitions of Band-AidDefinition of Band-Aid in:

 - The British & World English dictionary